mekhtiche/head_driver_pkg/README.md

         10.42.0.25  head

       save it.

+      Make sure that the raspberrypi always conect to ROBOT Wi_Fi.

   To use remote launch with robot_body you should add source command of your work space in the end of file: /opt/ros/groovy/env.sh it should look like this: